NetLogo/Fetch-Extension/README.md

 This extension was primarily intended as a companion to the `import-a` extension, so our example code will use that.

+This first set contains only NetLogo Web compatible examples.

 ```netlogo
 extensions [import-a fetch]